Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 She's also going to help me sort through the services offered at a typical nail salon.

-Thanks very much.
+Thanks for your much.

-She just heard the whistleblower and we've heard from others as well.
+And we've heard from others as well.

-Are her concerns about the working conditions about the safety of nail salon valid?
+Are her concerns about the working conditions, about the safety of nail salon valid?

 She is absolutely right to be concerned.

-In fact, research shows that nail salons have the same level of toxic fumes as oil refineries and car garages.
+Research shows that nail salons have the same level of toxic fumes as oil refineries and car garages.

 Isn't that crazy?